Skip to content

 • TCM View: Physical trauma, stress, diet, overwork, and environmental factors can disrupt Qi, Blood, Yin, and Yang, weakening your body’s defenses.

-Whether explained as restoring nerve communication and blood supply or harmonizing Qi flow, the goal is the same—help your body regain its natural balance, resilience, and bring it out of a state of mental/physical pain.
+Whether explained as restoring nerve communication and blood supply or harmonizing Qi flow, the goal is the same.
+Acupuncture helps your body regain its natural balance, resilience, and bring it out of a state of mental/physical pain.

 Blockage of the flow of Qi can be detrimental to a person’s health and leads to various signs and symptoms or health concerns.